Skip to content

 The reason it underperformed commercially has nothing to do with quality.
 Marvel's Avengers launched the year before and was a disaster, and the damage to consumer trust in Square Enix's Marvel output was real.
 Guardians got caught in that fallout.
 It sold poorly enough that a sequel was never confirmed, and the game has mostly faded from conversation in the years since.

 That context makes this rating interesting beyond the port itself.
 Eidos Montreal is now under Embracer Group, which also owns Plaion (formerly Koch Media), so the publishing chain here makes sense structurally.
 If Embracer is putting the effort into a Switch 2 release, someone there still believes in the game's commercial potential.
-Credit where it's due: bringing it to a platform with a proper native build rather than letting it disappear entirely is the right call.
+Bringing it to a platform with a proper native build rather than letting it disappear entirely is the right call.

 Nothing is official until Square Enix, Eidos, or Nintendo says so.
 But Taiwan's ratings board has a reliable track record, and this is the same committee that surfaced the Devil May Cry 5 Switch 2 listing shortly before this one.
 If a shadow drop is coming, summer would be the logical window.
 And honestly, after four and a half years of this game being criminally overlooked, a second chance sounds about right.